emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 - Check amount: 1250
 ```

-We can even go further and extend the derived class to create another derived classes and further add method `work` to it as below.
+As done before, let's go further, extend the derived class to create other derived classes and further add method `work`, which prints out the work an employee does.

 ```python
 class Manager(SalaryEmployee):